top of page

 350) Q: Is a bracha acharona required after the consumption of a hard candy, or lollipop?

-A: Being that it is less than a kzayis, and even if it is a Kzayis, it is consumed in more time than Kdei Achilas Pras, no Bracha Achrona is recited.
+A: Being that it is less than a kzayis, and even if you ate a few candies which did equal a Kzayis, it is consumed in more time than Kdei Achilas Pras, no Bracha Achrona is recited..

 351) Q: Can one daven shemonei esrei or any other prayers with a newborn or young infant in his arms?